 - Step 6 – Complete Program-Specific Admission paperwork, if accepted

 - Step 7 – Complete an Enrollment Agreement

-Yes, California Aeronautical University offers scholarships, including scholarships for recent high school graduates and for those who have a family member in law enforcement or other public safety fields.
-Each student is reviewed for scholarships automatically based on everything submitted during the application process.
+Yes, California Aeronautical University offers tuition reduction programs to eligible students, including for recent high school graduates and for those who have a family member in law enforcement or other public safety fields.
+Each student is reviewed for tuition reduction automatically based on everything submitted during the application process.

-Financial aid is available to those who qualify, including grants, loans and scholarships.
+Financial aid is available to those who qualify, including grants and loans.
 All students will meet with a member of our financial services team for an estimate before enrolling.